picarro-tslettnes/picarro-shared/src/apps/demo/README.md

 ### Linkable C++ libraries

-Two different C++ implementations are included here, illustrating different building blocks within the Picarro codebase.
+Three different C++ implementations are included here, illustrating different building blocks within the Picarro codebase.
 Each approach implements the same abstract API, defined in [demo-api.h++](cpp/api/demo-api.h++):

 1. A [C++ native library](cpp/impl/native/README.md) that directly implements the underlying functionality within a single process.
 Notifications are emitted directly via the signals described above.

 2. A [gRPC adapter library](cpp/impl/grpc/README.md), comprising a client/server pair where the client implements the same C++ API by forwarding invocations as RPC calls to the server.
-Signals emitted in the server space are captured and streamed to the client, where they are then re-emitted.
+Signals emitted in the server space are captured in a [queue](cpp/impl/grpc/server/demo-grpc-signalqueue.h++), and from there streamed back to the client where they are read and then re-emitted locally as signals.

+3. A [DDS adapter library](cpp/impl/dds/README.md), similarly comprising a client/server pair.
+Similar to gRPC, a dedicated [RPC client](cpp/impl/dds/rpc-client) implements the API by forwarding requests to a corresponding [RPC server](cpp/impl/dds/rpc-server) where it is fulfilled natively.
+However, in this case signals are captured in the server and propagated to the client via a [DDS Publisher](cpp/impl/dds/dds-publisher); the client receives these and re-emits signals locally within a [DDS Subscriber](cpp/impl/dds/dds-subscriber). module.

 #### Interchangability